Skip to content

 Visiting St. Margaret’s Anglican Church in Vanier

-Posted on September 20, 2025 by Ottawa Churches Chronicle
+Posted on September 20, 2025 by Christopher Adam

 Built in 1887, St. Margaret’s Anglican Church was once a village chapel serving the rural community of Janesville.
 In its early years, it was a mission church of the much more affluent St. Bartholomew’s Church in nearby New Edinburgh.
 This “chapel of ease” located along the road that connected Ottawa to Montreal served poorer English…